Skip to main content

 -- U.S. Department of Transportation

 • The DOT's December 2024 final rule established that returning a damaged wheelchair creates a rebuttable presumption of violation under the Air Carrier Access Act, required airlines to notify passengers of repair rights, and mandated loaner chairs.
-The rule arrived three years after the wave of public wheelchair damage incidents -- including Scalesse's -- that generated the advocacy pushing for it.
+The rule arrived three years after the wave of public wheelchair damage incidents, including Scalesse's, that generated the advocacy pushing for it.
 Assert-rights activity at the individual level, aggregated across many disabled travelers over years, eventually moved regulation that individual complaints had not.

 In the news

-Anthropologie taps influencers and the wider disability community to launch its first adaptive collection
+Anthropologie taps influencers and the wider disability community to launch its first adaptive collection (June 2024)

 -- Sara Spruch-Feiner, Glossy